nowsecure/node-applesign/README.md

 Usage
 -----

+	$ bin/ipa-resign.js
+	Usage:

-	$ ipa-resign.js [--options ...] [input-ipafile]
+	  ipa-resign.js [--options ...] [input-ipafile]

+	  -b, --bundleid [BUNDLEID]     Change the bundleid when repackaging -c, --clone-entitlements      Clone the entitlements from the provisioning to the bin -e, --entitlements [ENTITL]   Specify entitlements file (EXPERIMENTAL) -E, --entry-entitlement       Use generic entitlement (EXPERIMENTAL)
-	-i, --identities              List local codesign identities
+	  -f, --force-family            Force UIDeviceFamily in Info.plist to be iPhone -i, --identity [1C4D1A..]
+Specify hash-id of the identity to use -k, --keychain [KEYCHAIN]     Specify alternative keychain file -L, --identities              List local codesign identities
+	  -m, --mobileprovision [FILE]  Specify the mobileprovision file to use -o, --output [APP.IPA]        Path to the output IPA filename -p, --parallel                Run layered signing dependencies in parallel -r, --replace                 Replace the input IPA file with the resigned one -s, --single                  Sign a single file instead of an IPA -S, --self-sign-provision     Self-sign mobile provisioning (EXPERIMENTAL)
+	  -u, --unfair                  Resign encrypted applications
-	-I, --identity 1C4D1A..
-Specify hash-id of the identity to use -r, --replace                 Replace the input IPA file with the resigned one -e, --entitlements [ENTITL]   Specify entitlements file (EXPERIMENTAL) -w, --without-watchapp        Remove the WatchApp from the IPA before resigning -k, --keychain [KEYCHAIN]     Specify alternative keychain file -o, --output [APP.IPA]        Path to the output IPA filename -b, --bundleid [BUNDLEID]     Change the bundleid when repackaging -m, --mobileprovision [FILE]  Specify the mobileprovision file to use [input-ipafile]               Path to the IPA file to resign
+	  -v, --verify-twice            Verify after signing every file and at the end -w, --without-watchapp        Remove the WatchApp from the IPA before resigning [input-ipafile]               Path to the IPA file to resign

+	Example:

+	  ipa-resign.js -L # enumerate codesign identities, grab one and use it with -i ipa-resign.js -i AD71EB42BC289A2B9FD3C2D5C9F02D923495A23C test-app.ipa

 List local codesign identities: